LucasRufo/ria-money-coding-test/README.md

 docker-compose up -d --build
 ```

+Any of the options above will run the API at http://localhost:8080/.
+You can check the Swagger page at http://localhost:8080/swagger/index.html.

 Optionally, you can run only the PostgreSQL container if you choose to run the application using Visual Studio.
 To run only the database container, run the following command:

 ```bash